RCSO seizes 27 pounds of meth and more in Hephzibah home raid

 Robert Seymore Jr., left, and Qwintera Martin, right

-The bust adds to a string of major narcotics seizures in Richmond County throughout 2025.
-In June, deputies carried out what they called the largest meth seizure in county history, taking in more than 44 pounds of meth along with a massive quantity of fentanyl that officials warned could have caused mass casualties had it reached the streets.
-Another multi-agency sweep later in the year brought in more than 30 pounds of meth and fentanyl tied to a trafficking network operating throughout the CSRA.
+The Fairington Drive operation adds to a series of major drug seizures in Richmond County throughout 2025.
+Earlier in the year, deputies carried out what they called the largest meth seizure in county history, recovering more than 44 pounds of meth along with a quantity of fentanyl that officials warned could have caused mass casualties.
+Another multi-agency sweep later in the year resulted in the seizure of more than 30 pounds of meth and fentanyl tied to a trafficking network operating throughout the region.

 What to Read Next